MMorafah/Datasets-Unified/README.md

   │   ├── ......
   ├── ......
 ```
 Put the traion2017.json and val2017.json in the 2017 folder itself.
+For using the dataloader from other than PyTorch, you need to have the foloder train_val_images exist.
+Use the this [repo](https://github.com/macaodha/inat_comp_2017/blob/master/ignat_loader.py) or this [repo](https://github.com/macaodha/inat_comp_2018/blob/master/inat2018_loader.py) for manual dataloader.